mstrahl/firedanger-smartmet/README.md

 This will quickly add all components, but below are steps for all of the three Docker containers needed.

 # Transfer files from C3S CDS with shell scripts
-You will need grib_set and cdo, so install something like libeccodes-tools and cdo packages on Ubuntu and equivalents on other OSs. under bin you have the get-seasonal.sh for now.
-Similar scripts for ERA5 and ERA5L will be added soon.
+You will need grib_set and cdo, so install something like libeccodes-tools and cdo packages on Ubuntu and equivalents on other OSs.
+A good option is to install ana/miniconda and install these tools with it in a dedicated conda environment.
+The scripts are referring to an xr environment as python xarray functionality is planned in addition to use cdo and eccodes.
+Under bin you have the get-seasonal.sh script for the seasonal forecast fetching and bias adjustment postprocessing.
+Similar scripts for ERA5, ERA5L and a bunch of other data sets have been added as well.
+Check out the scripts as their internal comments explain their purpose.

-This should used to put data in a ~/data/grib directory, where the smartmet-server will look for new grib files read in.
+These scripts are used to put data in a ~/data/grib directory, where the smartmet-server will look for new grib files to read in.

 # Docker setup
 ## Build and run ssl-proxy

-For https addresses of the server, there is an ssl-proxy handling this
+For https connections of the server, there is an ssl-proxy image for handling this.
+The server name needs to be adapted in docker-compose.yaml file.

 `docker-compose up --detatch --build ssl-proxy`

 ## Build and run postgres-database

-Setup database for geonames-engine because of who knows why
+Setup the fminames database for geonames-engine so that the smartmet-server APIs can handle place and region names in addition to coordinates.

 `docker-compose up --detatch --build fminames-db`

 ## Build and run Redis

-Setup database for storing grib-file details
+Setup database for storing grib-file metadata

 `docker-compose up --detatch --build redis_db`